-- Assuming no referral fee payouts and a 50% split offered in the MLS, the listing broker keeps 50%, or $5500.
+- Assuming no referral fee payouts and a 50% split offered in the multiple listing service (MLS), the listing broker keeps 50%, or $5,500.

-- Splits between brokers and agents vary a lot, but assuming a commonly used 50% number, agents at the two brokerages would get half the commissions, or $2750 each.
+- Splits between brokers and agents vary a lot but assuming a commonly used 50% number, each agent from each brokerage would get half the commissions, or $2,750 each.

-The example is the basic and simple approach and still used with varying split percentages by the vast majority of real estate brokerages.
 The split offered in the MLS, meaning the percentage the listing broker will share with the brokerage bringing the buyer, is pretty uniform at 50%.
-But, the splits at brokerages between the broker and the agent are highly variable, and can be set up in a number of ways:
+But internal brokerage splits are highly variable and can be set up in several ways:

-- Newer agents might be given smaller percentages to offset greater help they need in getting deals to closing.
+- Newer agents might be given smaller percentages to offset greater guidance or assistance in getting deals to closing.

-- Top producers often can negotiate larger splits for themselves, including splits up to 90% in some cases.
+- Top producers often negotiate larger splits for themselves.

-- Especially with the top producers, there may be negotiated higher splits in return for less advertising or fewer support services provided by the brokerage.
+- Negotiated higher splits generally reflect less advertising support or fewer support services provided by the brokerage.

-- 100% commission models offer the agent all of the commission in exchange for monthly fees for desk space, advertising and other services.
+- 100% commission models offer an agent all commission from sales in exchange for monthly fees for desk space, advertising, and other services.

 - Tiered split structures offer lower splits until a certain dollar amount in commissions is reached, then the split to the agent increases, sometimes jumping to 100% immediately.

-The Internet has opened up the information box for real estate, with plenty of sites where consumers can search for listed properties.
-The Internet user can also locate discount real estate brokerages offering everything from straight discounts to rebates for sellers and buyers.
-Of course, this increased competition creates downward pressure on commissions, and some companies have begun to offer salaried positions to agents.
+The internet has increased the availability of real estate information, with plenty of sites where consumers can search for listed properties of virtually any type.
+Users can locate discount real estate brokerages offering everything from straight discounts to rebates for sellers and buyers.
+Of course, this increased competition creates downward pressure on commissions, and some companies have begun offering salaried positions to agents.

-For the new agent, or someone looking at real estate as a career, it's still pretty much a commission ballgame.
-Success generally requires some money put aside to pay household bills during the period when the business is being learned and the deals are few and far between.
+For the new agent, or someone looking at real estate as a career, it's still a widely commission-driven field.
+Success generally requires having some money set aside to pay household bills during the period when the business is being learned and the deals are few and far between.